jia-jjin/essay-2-image/README.md

 - Text-to-Image Generation: Converts important sentences in generated summary into corresponding images.
 - Customizable Outputs: Allows adjustments to image and summarizing style based on user preferences.

+## Breakthroughs
+What are the actual impactful things I have accomplished in this project?

+As what I have mentioned, this project is used to sumamrize long essays into short and concise summaries.
+Based on the ranking or importances, the code automatically selects the sentences that best represent the whole summary.

+A lot of people have already achieved the milestone of creating models that automatically summarizes essays, but what I have done that makes a huge impact is creating a model that converts the sentences into effective and detailed prompts.

+Why is this important?
+A detailed prompt is to ensure that the images generated conveys the intended meanings during presentations or even meetings.
+This is utmost important since wrong images might be misleading and potentially cause misunderstanding or loss of great opportunities.

 ## Installation

 Clone the repository: